illwieckz/pimi/README.md

 * **TrueCombat 1.3** for Quake Ⅲ Arena

 This tool can help users to install these mods or to help packagers to build a package or write an installer around this downloader.
+Additionnal Mac OS X and Windows binaries and libraries are not extracted from official packages to provide a clean GNU/Linux installation.

 Help
 ----